-Dear President John D. Mahama, Your Excellency Your Majesty Nana Atopiah Commander-In-Chief of Goats in Purgatory Etc. Etc. It’s not like I couldn’t have delivered this letter to you […]
+Dear President John D. Mahama, Your Excellency Your Majesty Nana Atopiah Commander-In-Chief of Goats in Purgatory Etc. Etc. It’s not like I couldn’t have delivered this letter to you in the Flagstaff House, you see?
+It’s just that I don’t trust the people around your goat-skinned throne, you understand?
+And so I am writing you this open letter where […]

 Dear President John D. Mahama,